 But if you are into any and all things chocolate, then take a look at these babies.
 Ultra fudgy homemade brownies are packed with chocolate chips and roasted hazelnuts for a fun twist (walnuts, who?) on a family favorite.
 Sort of a more subtle/less sweet ode to Nutella.

 There are a few brownie recipes hanging around the site, and all of them are offshoots of this basic recipe.
-We have small batch brownies, then dark chocolate peppermint brownies, and then pumpkin swirl brownies.
-Something for every season, almost!
+We have small batch brownies, then dark chocolate peppermint brownies, and then pumpkin brownies.
+And how about raspberry brownies for spring?
+Something for every season, almost.

 Cakey vs. fudgy brownies